CONCURRENT ENROLLMENT POLICY

 iv.
 High School Faculty

-(a) High school faculty teaching college-level, non-tiered Concurrent Enrollment Partnership courses shall attain instructional eligibility by meeting the standards established by the Higher Learning Commission of the North Central Association, as stated that the body’s Criteria for Accreditation and Assumed Practices regarding faculty roles and qualifications.
+(a) High school faculty teaching college-level, non-tiered Concurrent Enrollment Partnership courses shall attain instructional eligibility by meeting the standards established by the Higher Learning Commission, as stated that the body’s Criteria for Accreditation and Assumed Practices regarding faculty roles and qualifications.

 (b) Faculty teaching college-level tiered technical courses through a Concurrent Enrollment Partnership shall attain instructional eligibility by meeting the academic standards addressed above or possess a valid/current industry-recognized credential and a minimum of 4,000 hours of work experience in the specific technical field.